 |Average annual premium for minimum coverage in Alabama||Average annual premium for full coverage in Alabama|

-State minimum insurance requirements in Alabama
+Consider minimum insurance requirements in Alabama

 Car insurance discounts in Alabama

+If you’re looking for the best auto insurance in Alabama, you may want to look for companies that offer discounts that apply to you.
 Alabama drivers have multiple options to save on their car insurance premiums, even from the state’s top companies.
 Many common savings opportunities include discounts for:

 Frequently asked questions